-** The highest religion is the religion that teachers intellectual development, morality and mental purification.
+** The highest religion is the religion that teaches intellectual development, morality and mental purification.

-** The greatest philosophy is the philosophy that introduces a practical way of life which can be followed without depending on theories and mere beliefs.
+** The greatest philosophy is the philosophy that introduces a practical way of life that can be followed without depending on theories and mere beliefs.
+(Buddha)

 * Being deeply learned and skilled; being well-trained and using well-spoken words; this is the best good luck.